-9 Pet-Safe Flower Bouquets for Mother’s Day
+9 Pet-Safe Flower Bouquets For Mother’s Day

 Your pet wants you to read our newsletter.
 (Then give them a treat.)

-People have been dabbling in floristry as far back as 2800 BCE, when Ancient Egyptians arranged flowers like violets, jasmine, and narcissus in vases and baskets.
+People have been dabbling in floristry as far back as 2800 BCE, when Ancient Egyptians arranged violets, jasmine, and narcissus in vases and baskets.
 Floral arrangement aesthetics have been in a constant state of growth across the world, from Japan’s minimalist Ikebana style to the loud purples and pinks of the American Victorian period.
-It may be a coincidence that Mother’s Day falls in May, when the most vibrant flowers bloom (that’s a history lesson for another day), but it is pretty great timing considering gifting a bouquet is as classic as it gets.
+It may be a coincidence that Mother’s Day falls in May, when the most vibrant flowers bloom (that’s a history lesson for another day), but it is pretty great timing, considering gifting a bouquet is as classic as it gets.

 But for as long as people have been arranging flowers, our pets have been chewing on them.
-Maybe your dog wants to add a little cronch to his chicken dinner or your cat is jealous that the vase has the prime sunny spot on the sill.
+Maybe your dog wants to add a little cronch to their chicken dinner or your cat is jealous that the vase has the prime sunny spot on the window sill.
 Unfortunately, there are tons of flowers that are toxic to dogs and downright deadly to cats.
-So as you shop for the perfect arrangement for Mom, keep her pet in mind too.
+So as you shop for the perfect arrangement for Mom, keep her pet in mind, too.
 Don’t stress — we’ve got you covered.
 Below, nine bouquets that we cross-referenced with the ASPCA’s extensive database of Toxic and Non-Toxic Plants to guarantee their safety.
 Bonus: They’ll all arrive in time for Mother’s Day.

 The Best Pet-Safe Flower Bouquets Online